pbek/nixbit/README.md

 # NixBit

-A KDE Plasma application for managing Git repositories and NixOS system updates.
+An opinionated KDE Plasma application for updating the current NixOS system.

 ## Overview

-NixBit is a Qt6/QML-based desktop application that provides a graphical interface for managing Git repositories, particularly designed for updating NixOS systems from Git repositories.
+NixBit is a Qt6/QML-based desktop application that provides a graphical interface for updating NixOS systems from Git repositories.
 Built with KDE Kirigami for a modern, responsive UI.

 ## Features